FTarfasse/quick-perf-wiki/Core-annotations.md

 [QUICK PERF] Execution time of test method: 5 s 289 ms (5 289 245 600 ns)
 ```

 ⚠️ *Be cautious  with time measurement results.
 It is a rough and first level result.
-Data has no meaning below the seconde / millisecond.
+Data has no meaning below the ~second/millisecond.
 JIT warm up, GC or [safe points](https://loonytek.com/2020/01/20/long-jvm-pauses-without-gc/) can impact the measure and its reproducibility.
 We recommend [JMH](https://openjdk.java.net/projects/code-tools/jmh/) to do more in depth experiments.*

 ## @ExpectMaxExecutionTime